lionzeye/nodeJSReddAPIWrapperREST/README.md

 use nodeJS to GET and POST data from/to the ReddAPI using REST

-Modify the following lines with your own values to be able test the wrapper:
+Modify the following lines with your own values to be able to test the wrapper:
 ```js
     var apiKeyGET = 'YOURKEY';
     var apiKeyPOST = 'YOURKEY';